Jed Johnson (interior designer): Relationship with Andy Warhol and film career

 After expressing interest in working on sound, Warhol and Morrissey trained Johnson, and he started assisting them on their underground films.
-He taught himself how to edit film on The Factory's Moviola using clips of Lonesome Cowboy (1968).
-Warhol had intended for Johnson to edit his film San Diego Surf (1968), but after he was shot the project was shelved.
-While Warhol was hospitalized, Johnson assisted Morrissey with Flesh (1968), in which he had an uncredited role.
+He taught himself how to edit film on the Factory's Moviola using clips of Lonesome Cowboy (1968).
+Warhol had intended for Johnson to edit his film San Diego Surf (1968), but after he was shot, the project was shelved.
+While Warhol was hospitalized, Johnson assisted Morrissey with filming Flesh (1968), in which he makes a cameo, and he did the sound for Blue Movie (1969).
+He also appeared as a hippie partygoer in John Schlesinger's Midnight Cowboy (1969).

-Inspired by Warhol, Johnson developed an interest in photography.
-In 1969, his photographs were featured in artist Al Hansen's underground magazine Kiss, for which Warhol wrote a gossip column.
+Like Warhol, Johnson developed a strong interest in photography.
+In 1969, his work appeared in Al Hansen's underground magazine Kiss, which featured a gossip column by Warhol.
 Later that year, he became a staff photographer for Warhol's Interview magazine.

+Johnson (holding a camera) with Warhol and members of the Factory: Candy Darling, Brigid Berlin,Geraldine Smith, Gerard Malanga, and Ingrid Superstar.
+Photo by Claude Picasso for Esquire, 1969.

 Described as intensely quiet and shy, Johnson was Warhol's constant companion.
-He was an integral part of Warhol's inner circle, traveling with the artist for museum exhibitions, gallery shows, and portrait commissions.
-Johnson was referred to as "Andy's shadow" and "Warhol's new standard of male beauty" in the press.

-In 1971, Warhol designed the cover for The Rolling Stones album Sticky Fingers (1971).
-The cover features a man's crotch in blue jeans, with a real zipper.
-Although a few people claim to be the man on the album cover, it is generally believed that Johnson was the cover model.
+He was an integral part of Warhol's inner circle, traveling with him for museum exhibitions, gallery shows, and portrait commissions.
+The press referred to Johnson as "Andy's shadow" and "Warhol's new standard of male beauty."
+In 1971, Warhol designed the cover for the Rolling Stones' album Sticky Fingers, which features a man's crotch in blue jeans with a real zipper.
+Although several people have claimed to be the man on the album cover, Johnson is generally believed to have been the model.

-Johnson edited the films Trash (1970), Heat (1972), L'Amour (1972), Flesh for Frankenstein (1973), and Blood for Dracula (1974).
+As an editor, Johnson worked on the films Trash (1970), Heat (1972), L'Amour (1972), Flesh for Frankenstein (1973), and Blood for Dracula (1974).
 He made his directorial debut with Bad (1977), starring Carroll Baker, which received mixed reviews.
-Although it was a commercial failure, Johnson maintained that it was a good film—as did Morrissey—but he felt in over his head.
-As a result, Johnson abandoned filmmaking and began buying and selling antiques.
+Although the film was a commercial failure, Johnson maintained that it was a good film while acknowledging that he had been in over his head.
+After its release, he abandoned filmmaking and began buying and selling antiques.
+His film Bad has since become a cult classic.

-Andy Warhol by Jack Mitchell with Archie, the pet dachshund he shared with Johnson, in 1973.